 Englewood Personal Injury Attorney

 Property owners, such as grocery stores, department stores, or home-improvement stores, have a responsibility to provide a safe environment, free of slip, trip and fall dangerous conditions.
 These premises owners must properly warn visitors of potential slippery conditions or hazards on their premises.
-If they fail to either warn or protect people from these slippery conditions, then they may be held responsible for the slip, trip and fall accident, and one of our Slip, Trip and Fall Accident Lawyers can assist you in seeking monetary compensation for your serious fall injuries.
+If they fail to either warn or protect people from these slippery conditions, then they may be held responsible for the slip, trip and fall accident, and one of our Slip, Trip and Fall Accident Team can assist you in seeking monetary compensation for your serious fall injuries.

 Slip and fall accidents can occur at anytime to anyone.
 Because of the frequency of these accidents, the law has determined that the property owner should be held responsible for slip and fall accidents where other people were not warned of the dangers which caused their accident.
 If anyone slips, trips and falls on the property of another person, they should speak with an attorney to determine if they may have a case to recover compensation for their injuries.
 Additionally, there are statutes of limitations in place, where if you wait in bringing a case, you will be prevented from recovering so it is imperative that you speak with one of the members of our law firm immediately after your slip, trip and fall accident.

 Slip and Falls Accidents are the Second Most Common Types of Accidents

 These types of accidents account for nearly 16,000 deaths every year in the United States.
 Additionally, while not every slip and fall accident results in a death, there are a substantially larger number of serious injuries that result from these falling accidents.
 For those slip and fall accidents which result in the death of the injured person, their family may wish to speak with a New Jersey slip and fall accident lawyer to discuss filing a wrongful death.